Introduction

 logoutCompleted

-Terminate an active communication session between the ECR
+Terminate an active communication session between the ECR and the terminal. |

 reboot